 Henry Avenue Bridge Rehabilitation

 Ralph Modjeski designed the Henry Avenue Bridge over the Wissahickon Creek in the early 20th Century.
 Today, however, ever-increasing traffic demands have resulted in deteriorating roadway deck conditions.
-And because the bridge is also listed on the National Register of Historic Places, PennDOT sought the help of a versatile bridge design firm.
+And because the bridge is also listed on the National Register of Historic Places, PennDOT sought the help Modjeski and Masters to develop solutions.